jboss-developer/jboss-jdg-quickstarts/openshift/shared/hello-world/README.md

 * Ensure you meet system requirements.
 * Install and set up `minishift`.

-See the main `README` in this repository for details.
+  See the main `README` for the OpenShift quickstarts.

 Deploying Data Grid for OpenShift Services
 ------------------------------------------